Skip to content

 Cells are read-only and immutable, but there are two major sets of ordinary cell manipulation instructions in TVM:

-• Cell creation (or serialization) instructions, which are used to construct new cells from previously kept values and cells;
+• Cell creation (or serialization) instructions, which are used to construct new cells from previously stored values and cells.

-• And cell parsing (or deserialization) instructions, which are used to extract or load data previously stored into cells via serialization instructions.
+• Cell parsing (or deserialization) instructions, which are used to extract or load data previously stored into cells via serialization instructions.

-On top of that, there are instructions specific to exotic cells to create them and expect their values.
-However, ordinary cell parsing instructions can still be used on exotic ones, in which case they are automatically replaced by ordinary cells during such deserialization attempts.
+In addition, there are instructions specific to exotic cells to create them and inspect their values.
+However, ordinary cell parsing instructions can still be used on exotic cells, in which case they are automatically replaced by ordinary cells during such deserialization attempts.

-All cell manipulation instructions require transforming values of Cell type to either Builder or Slice types before such cells can be modified or inspected.
+All cell manipulation instructions require transforming values of Cell type into either Builder or Slice types before such cells can be modified or inspected.

 Builders

-Builder is a cell manipulation primitive for using cell creation instructions.
-They’re immutable just like cells are, and allow constructing new cells from previously kept values and cells.
-Unlike cells, values of type Builder appear only on TVM stack and cannot be stored in persistent storage.
-That means, for example, that persistent storage fields with type Builder would actually be stored as cells under the hood.
+Builder is a cell manipulation primitive used for cell creation instructions.
+They are immutable just like cells and allow constructing new cells from previously stored values and cells.
+Unlike cells, values of type Builder appear only on the TVM stack and cannot be stored in persistent storage.
+This means, for example, that persistent storage fields with type Builder are actually stored as cells under the hood.

-Builder type represents partially composed cells, for which fast operations for appending integers, other cells, references to other cells and many others are defined:
+The Builder type represents partially composed cells, for which fast operations to append integers, other cells, references to other cells, and many other operations are defined:

 Slices

-Slice is a cell manipulation primitive for using cell parsing instructions.
-Unlike cells, they’re mutable and allow extracting or loading data previously stored into cells via serialization instructions.
-Also unlike cells, values of type Slice appear only on TVM stack and cannot be stored in persistent storage.
-That means, for example, that persistent storage fields with type Slice would actually be stored as cells under the hood.
+Slice is a cell manipulation primitive used for cell parsing instructions.
+Unlike cells, slices are mutable and allow extraction or loading of data previously stored in cells via serialization instructions.
+Also unlike cells, values of type Slice appear only on the TVM stack and cannot be stored in persistent storage.
+This means, for example, that persistent storage fields with type Slice would actually be stored as cells under the hood.

-Slice type represents either the remainder of a partially parsed cell, or a value (subcell) residing inside such a cell and extracted from it by a parsing instruction:
+The Slice type represents either the remainder of a partially parsed cell or a value (subcell) residing inside such a cell, extracted from it by a parsing instruction:

-While you may use them for manual parsing of the cells, it’s strongly recommended to use Structs instead: Parsing of cells with Structs.
+While you may use slices for manual parsing of cells, it is strongly recommended to use Structs instead: Parsing cells with Structs.

 Serialization types

-Similar to serialization options of Int type, Cell, Builder and Slice also have various representations for encoding their values in the following cases:
+Similar to serialization options of the Int type, Cell, Builder, and Slice also have various representations for encoding their values in the following cases:

 contract SerializationExample {